PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Evaluation

+The vulnerability report \code{CVE-2023-26127} describes a command injection vulnerability in the \code{n158} package.
+This vulnerability is due to not sanitizing the input, which then flows to the \code{exec} function of \code{shelljs}.
+However, the input is first passed to a copy function, as shown in \cref{fig:n158}.
 This means that if the \code{seedPath} is set to a value where the corresponding path does not exist, the exploit fails before reaching the vulnerable sink.
-This constraint is not easy to capture with symbolic execution as attempted by Explode.js, but using execution feedback and an LLM, \name{} is able to generate a working exploit.
+This constraint is not easy to capture with symbolic execution, as attempted by Explode.js~\cite{Marques2025}, but using execution feedback and an LLM, \name{} is able to generate a working exploit.

-In the first round of exploit generation, \name{} generates an exploit that calls \mintinline{javascript}{initProject("someSeedPath", "targetPath; /usr/bin/genpoc")}.
+In the first round of exploit generation, \name{} generates an exploit that calls \mintinline{javascript}{initProject( "someSeedPath", "targetPath; /usr/bin/genpoc")}.
 After the execution of this exploit, the runtime feedback shows that there was a runtime error happening at the \code{fsExtra.copySync} function, which is due to the fact that no directory called \code{"someSeedPath"} exists.
 The LLM then naively tries to fix this by changing \code{"someSeedPath"} to \code{"/path/to/valid/seed"}, which results in the same error.
-It takes multiple refinements until the LLM requests the definition of \code{shelljs}, which allows the reasoning part of the response to understand that it needs to create the directory for a successful exploit.
+It takes multiple refinements until the LLM requests the definition of \code{shelljs}, after which the LLM reasons that it needs to create the directory for a successful exploit.
 This results in the final exploit shown in \cref{fig:example_success}.